xueweihan7378/Enhancer_Function_Prediction/features_pipeline/README.md

 10001   HUMAN|HGNC=8477|UniProtKB=Q15620        closest_genes   HepG2
 ```
 ### Feature 9: intronic?
 0=no, 1=yes, target gene 2=yes, different gene
+(This has already been generated; you can just take the outfile intronic_enh but here is the process by which it was generated.)
 First we need to organize the exons file exons_genes.txt so that we have all the exons grouped together by gene and in order:
 ```
 $ perl exons.pl exons_genes.txt sorted_exons